Customer Success Story

 Company Overview

-2. Scaling innovation amid complexity: Deliver new front ends and data platforms while managing hybrid, multi-vendor, multi-cloud estates with different tools and metrics.
+• Scaling innovation despite complexity: New front-end applications and data platforms must be delivered while simultaneously operating hybrid, multi-vendor, multi-cloud environments with different tools and performance metrics

-4. Legacy modernisation pressure: The core system underpins most processing.
-Modernising for cloud, microservices, and API-driven interoperability is essential but complex under tight regulatory and data-protection constraints.
+• Legacy modernisation pressure: The core system underpins most processing.
+Modernising for cloud, microservices, and API-driven interoperability is essential but complex under tight regulatory and data-protection constraint

 Observability Strategy